OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 The above document would tell the OADA cloud to sync the resource at `/resources/{resourceId}` to another OADA cloud at `domain` under `url` using the supplied `token`.
 It would also recursively sync over all the descdendant resources linked to from this resource.
+This does ***not*** cause changes to resources at `domain` to be pulled over to the OADA cloud on which this sync was registered.

+##### Sync Procedure

+Sync is performed by initially `PUT`ing the resource at `/resources/{resourceId}` to the location created by prefixing the `oada_base_uri` for `domain` to the `url`, and then `PUT`ing any changes to that location again.

+Initially, for each descendant resource of the resource `/resources/{resourceId}`, it will create a new corresponding resource at `domain`.
+When one of the descendant resources changes, sync will then `PUT` the change to the corresponding resource at `domain`.

+When a `PUT` is performed for sync, any link encountered in the `PUT` body is replaced with a link to the equivalent corresponding resource for `domain`.
+All the `PUT`s for a given sync document will use the token `token`.

 ### Storing data in `_meta`